dandean/user-service/README.md

 ### `POST /authenticate`

-Authenticates a username or email along with a password.
+Authenticate a username or email along with a password.

 * `username` OR `email`
 * `password`